 Statistics for Class 9 Notes

 Let us learn here the important topics discussed in Maths Chapter 14 Statistics for Class 9 students.
-The list of topics are:
+The list of topics is:

 - Collection of Data